-- Clinical Genomic Sequencing Laboratory.
-As co-director of Mayo Clinic's clinical next generation sequencing laboratory, he conducts research focused on bioinformatics to support clinical test development, implementation, quality-control, and results interpretation.
+- Clinical genomic sequencing laboratory.
+As co-director of Mayo Clinic's clinical next-generation sequencing laboratory, Dr. Klee conducts research focused on bioinformatics to support clinical test development, implementation, quality control and results interpretation.

-- Functional Validation of Genetic Loci using Zebrafish.
-Exome-sequencing has enabled the identification of putative causal variants for an increasing number of undiagnosed diseases.
-This study is focused on using TALEN based gene knockout and single-base substitution technology to functionally validate these genetic loci in vivo.
+- Functional validation of genetic loci using zebrafish.
+Exome sequencing has enabled the identification of putative causal variants for an increasing number of undiagnosed diseases.
+This study is focused on using transcriptor activator-like effector nuclease (TALEN)-based gene knockout and single-base substitution technology to functionally validate these genetic loci in vivo.

-- Translational Research for Novel Therapeutic Strategies in Addiction.
-Use of preclinical zebrafish models to study tobacco and alcohol abuse with the objective of identifying novel pharmacotherapeutics for treatment and genetic modifiers of treatment.
-A strong emphasis on drug repurposing to expedite translation to clinical practice.
+- Translational research for novel therapeutic strategies in addiction.
+Research in this area involves the use of preclinical zebrafish models to study tobacco and alcohol abuse with the objective of identifying novel pharmacotherapeutics for treatment and genetic modifiers of treatment.
+Dr. Klee places a strong emphasis on drug repurposing to expedite translation to clinical practice.

 Next-generation sequencing has the potential to facilitate individualized medicine and patient care strategies.
 Dr. Klee's research is focused on enabling the clinical adoption of this technology through the development and implementation of bioinformatics methods to assist medical service providers in the interpretation of these results.
 His work with the zebrafish preclinical model further supports the application of this technology through the establishment of rapid, in vivo, validation methods for novel genetic findings.
 Finally, his work in drug repurposing for addiction treatment offers the possibility of quickly providing clinicians with new treatment options to assist patients with overcoming their tobacco dependence.